cgpeanut/GCP-DevOps-SRE-Part1/README.md

           Learn: To train you to become a Professional Cloud DevOps Engineer/SRE
           Show: To demonstrate your new capability by pass Google's PCDOE/SRE Exam

-                    | Job/Role
+               Job/Role
- UNDERSTAND         | SRE System
+Understand     SRE System
-                    | CI/CD
-                    | and the tools to imnplement it
+               CI/CD and the tools to implement it perations in Google Cloud and the tools to manage them

-- Class SRE Implements DevOps - Object Oriented Programming
+- Class SRE Implements DevOps
 - SRE is a specific way to do DevOps